 Yarmouth was the first village we visited, thanks to its close proximity to our accommodation.
 We fell in love with its quaint streets, picturesque harbour, and delightful shops and pubs.

-Godshill was another beautiful (hough busier) village, full of charming thatched cottages, quaint shops, and tempting restaurants.
+Godshill was another beautiful (though busier) village, full of charming thatched cottages, quaint shops, and tempting restaurants.
 Don’t make the same mistake we did: without a reservation, we couldn’t get a table anywhere and ended up enjoying a picnic on the beach instead!

 If you have time to explore further, Godshill is also famous for its charming model village and its local cider company.